ESA simulation of humankind's expansion across the stars

 If just one country did this, others might follow.

 NASA generates enormous amounts of data, and we use machine learning to try to extract subtle signatures and look for unusual events in these massive datasets, says Dr. Chien.
-AI can sift through satellite imagery and extract the most interesting aspects of cosmic events, which could range from supernovas to deadly meteorites.

 It sends these to humans for further examination, but the AI is often the first to notice anomalies.